Cookies

 1. Municipality of Amsterdam

 Are you moving to a different municipality?
-Then notify them of your change of address there.
-You do not need to deregister with the municipality of Amsterdam.
+Then you only need to notify them of of your change of address.
+You do not need to deregister with the municipality that you are leaving.
 This happens automatically.

 2. Waternet (tap water)

-In Amsterdam, you receive tap water from Waternet.
+In Amsterdam, you get tap water from Waternet.
 It is important that you submit your new address to Waternet yourself.
-You may also receive the annual water authority tax assessment bill from Waternet.
-You do not need to pass on any details for this.

 Useful to know

-• Luckily, water already flows out of the taps in your new home.
-So, you will never run out of water!
+• Luckily, water already flows from the taps in your new home.
+So, you will never be without water!

 • Tip: on the day you move house, write down the meter reading of your new address.